OA Inland Empire

 Along with offering panels and starting meeting in local communities

 If you are interested please call or text Rebecca At 714-883-9938

 Meeting location to be determined

 UPDATE YOUR MEETING CONTACT INFO

 To receive important information to help your meeting thrive:

 We need every meeting to identify a contact person, who will receive Intergroup correspondence and share it with their group members.

-Our main goal in sending out these communications is to keep all groups and individuals informed about what’s going on in the intergroup.
-Some examples of our regular communications are the Lifeboat, workshops, marathon meetings, and Intergroup meeting information to help all groups.
+We send out these communications to keep all groups and individuals informed about what’s going on in the Intergroup.
+Some examples of our regular communications are the Lifeboat, upcoming workshops and marathon meetings, and Intergroup meeting information to help all groups.